Understanding Personal Time Off

 What if I need to take time off for medical reasons or because of a personal emergency?

 The Personal Time Off Policy was created to enable you to take time off for physical and intellectual rest and rejuvenation.
-If you need to take time off for medical reasons or because of a personal emergency, you should communicate with your unit.
+If you need to take time off for medical reasons or because of a personal emergency, you should communicate this with your unit.
 Your unit will help you understand the documentation that is needed to take a short leave for medical reasons or a personal emergency.
 If you need to take a longer leave, for medical or personal reasons, we strongly encourage you to consider a Leave of Absence.

 Am I responsible for identifying and communicating my time off?